israelali1424/Series_7_Notes/chapter_8_Retirement and Education Savings Accounts.md

    - Withheld amount becomes tax credit for next year

 5. Funds can be rolled back into a new qualified corporate plan if all funds are pre-tax

+- **SEP IRAs (Simplified Employee Pension Individual Retirement Accounts):**
+  - **Eligibility:** A business of any size, including self-employed individuals, can establish a SEP IRA.
+  - **Purpose:** SEP IRAs are set up by employers to make contributions towards employees' retirement.
+  - **Advantages for Small Businesses:**
+    - **Ease of Setup:** SEP IRAs are very easy to establish and maintain.
+    - **Flexibility:** They are preferred by small businesses due to their simplicity and administrative efficiency.